premkrrajbhar/premkrrajbhar/README.md

 ## 👨‍💻 About Me
 👨‍🎓 I’m a creative and detail-oriented **Web Designer**, passionate about crafting visually engaging and user-friendly websites.
 🤝 Open to collaborating on design-focused projects, responsive layouts, and UI/UX improvements.
 💬 Ask me about HTML, CSS, SASS, Bootstrap, JavaScript, jquery, Git, GitHub, Markdown, Figma, and Adobe Photoshop.
-I also have a basic understanding of TypeScript, React.js, and WordPress.
+I also have a basic understanding of TypeScript, and React.js
 🕷️ Fun Fact: Sometimes I feel like a spider — just like it carefully weaves its web, I craft websites with clean, strong, and creative code.
 🌐 Check out my portfolio: [Portfolio](https://premkrrajbhar.github.io/Prem-Kumar-Rajbhar/)